1587/speaking-exam/21-进入大学前实习-gap-year的好处有哪些.md

 Let me think.
 My last tour was in Nanjing, China last year.
 It is a very beautiful city.

 I choose group tour, because it is cheaper and convenient, the guide of the tour will arrange many activities and lead us to enjoy the tour.
-I can talk about the tour with the member of group.  the travel agency help us booking the hotel , arrange the transport , theat would save my time and money.
+I can talk about the tour with the member of group.
+The travel agency helps us book hotels and arrange transportation, which save my time and money.

 If I go on a tour, tour guide is the most important.

 the guide will arrange many activities, lead us to enjoy the tour;
 I can get professional knowledge about the city and study some new skills from the tour guide.
-I will have more time to enjoy the landscape and have more time to take photos , eating tasty foods and so on. so, the tour guide help us very well.
+I will have more time to enjoy the landscape and have more time to take photos , eating tasty foods and so on.

+so, the tour guide help us very well.
 ```
 ### 21.4	part4（8~10）(15+15+30) 题目是听的